Emergence of generic first-passage time distributions for large Markovian networks: Limit of large Networks

 This result is the key insight that allows us to understand the two limiting behaviors: if there exists a single dominant eigenvalue of $-K^{-1}$ in the limit $N\to\infty$ such that $\frac{\frac{1}{\lambda_1}}{\sum_i\frac{1}{\lambda_i}}\to 1$, then the cumulants become $\kappa_n\to(n-1)!$, so the FPT distribution converges to an exponential distribution.
 Conversely, if infinitely many eigenvalues remain of comparable magnitude, the cumulants become $\kappa_n\to\delta_{1n}$.
 So the distribution collapses to a delta peak, corresponding to the deterministic limit.
 In the following, we analyze these two regimes separately and derive explicit conditions on the eigenvalue spectrum under which each limiting behavior arises.

 Note that if there is a unique path from $m$ to $N$ that contains all vertices (i.e., it is a Hamiltonian path), then there cannot be any spanning forest of more than one tree with a $m\to N$ path.
 Hence, the macroscopic network condition is true and yields $r=0$ even before taking the limit $N\to\infty$.
-This is the case in the example of the one step master equation from Sec. \ref{subsec:Example_one_step_master_equation} when choosing $m=1$ and also for the kinetic proof-reading networks \cite{SimplicityComplexNW,munsky2009specificity}.
+This is the case in the example of the one-step master equation from Sec. \ref{subsec:Example_one_step_master_equation} when choosing $m=1$ and also for the kinetic proofreading networks \cite{SimplicityComplexNW,munsky2009specificity}.